 The image below shows a search I did for “keyboard topography.”
-As you can see, the list of games that I have are shown on the left.
+As you can see, the list of games that I have is shown on the left.
 I really like that it brings up the photos!

 I also took this opportunity to set up a file cabinet to physically store my games, and I added the drawer number right after the name of the game when I entered each note.
-My games are easy to look up on Evernote and easy to find in their file cabinet.
+My games are easy to look up in Evernote and easy to find in their file cabinet.

 This system is working great for me so far.
 Now, I just need to keep up with it as I add new games.
 It feels so good to have the pile of games organized and the game monster conquered.
 Thanks, Evernote!

 Bonus tip from Amy: since Evernote can also house Microsoft Word, Excel, and Google Drive documents, you could even attach the digital file directly into the note or link directly to the webpage from which you found the game.

 From AMy: Bonus for Signing Up

 If I’ve convinced you that Evernote can change your productivity, then at least try the basic level for FREE!
 Please know though that I use the Premium subscription and find it’s completely worth the yearly fee.